Content disarm and reconstruction (CDR): What it is and why your business needs it

 Marks & Spencer (April 2025)

 The breach went undetected for two days.
-By the time M&S leadership spotted it, the attackers had already moved laterally through the network and deployed encryption malware.
-Customer data including names, birth dates, addresses, phone numbers, and purchase histories was stolen.
+By the time it was picked up, the attackers had already moved laterally through the network and deployed encryption malware.
+Customer data including names, birth dates, addresses, phone numbers and purchase histories was stolen.

 The cost: